-Shareholders may attend the Shareholders' Meeting if they are up to date in the payment of calls on unpaid capital and prove their ownership, by means of a certificate issued in their name on the accounting record of book entries five days before the date on which the Meeting is to be held.
+Shareholders may attend the General Meeting if they are up to date in the payment of calls on unpaid capital and prove their ownership, by means of a certificate issued in their name on the accounting record of book entries five days before the date on which the Meeting is to be held.

 Shareholders shall ask the Entity in charge of the accounting record to issue the appropriate certificate of entitlement or equivalent document from the accounting record of book entries of the Company’s securities, in order to obtain, where necessary, the appropriate attendance card from the Company.

 Attendance cards must be issued bearing the holder’s name to shareholders who prove that their shares were entered on the accounting record at least five days prior to the first call.
 The Entity in charge of the accounting record must send Red Eléctrica Corporación, S.A., before the date set for holding the General Meeting, the list of cards it has issued at the request of its respective clients.
 The registration of attendance cards, in cases of physical attendance, shall commence two hours prior to the time set for holding the Meeting.

 Company Directors and executives must attend General Meetings.

 In general, in order to promote the widest dissemination of proceedings and the resolutions adopted, the media shall be allowed access to General Meetings.
 Likewise, and also to facilitate its dissemination, it will be possible to broadcast the Meeting live and record it in audio-visual form.

 Article 9 bis.
 Remote attendance by electronic or telematic means